ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

 end
 ```

-The newspaper industry was struggling even before the end of the world as we
+The newspaper industry was struggling even before the end of the world as
-knew it and our PM knows how important it is to pinch pennies.
-To avoid paying
+we knew it and your PM knows how important it is to pinch pennies.
+To
-translators more than once for the same article he wants to make sure that no
+avoid paying translators more than once for the same article he wants to
-one changes an article after it has been translated.
+make sure that no one changes an article after it has been translated.

-So you modify your spec again so it looks like this:
+So you modify your spec again.
+Now it looks like this:

 ```ruby
 RSpec.describe Post do